 We’ve seen bite-size knowledge cards work for us, which is why we know that they can work for you, too.
 Not only does it make finding the information you really need faster and easier, it also means that knowledge maintenance is far simpler.

-By implementing a short-form approach to knowledge architecture, you get away from constantly having to upload entirely new documentation.
+By implementing a short-form approach to knowledge base architecture, you get away from constantly having to upload entirely new documentation.
 A one-sentence update in a 20-page document means that you have to re-upload that entire document and make sure everyone is aware of the change, as it’s buried in the ninth bullet point on page 12.

 Alternatively, a one-sentence update in a four-sentence piece of knowledge can happen in matter of seconds.
 This approach also makes it much easier to verify bite-size information to ensure its accuracy than it is to verify longer documents, as each piece of knowledge can be individually verified as correct — and verification is ultimately the core of creating a knowledge network everyone can trust.